Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Illusionist Wizard (MPMM).md

 aliases: ["Illusionist Wizard"]
 ---
 # Illusionist Wizard
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-263, Volo's Guide to Monsters p.
-214*
+263*

 Illusionists twist light, sound, and even thought to create illusory effects.
 Some illusionists are delightful entertainers, while others are devilish tricksters.